carlozepeda-SJSU/Arduino-with-temperature-sensor/README.md

 ### Phase 2 - Custom PCB

 While the breadboard prototype was working as intended, I wanted to make it look less messy and more like a finished product.
 So I designed a custom PCB in KiCad that mounts directly on top of the Arduino Uno R4.
-This part helped me understand how KiCAD work flow is like.
-From desiding where to place the components, to finding the right footprints.
+This part helped me understand the KiCAD work flow.
+From deciding where to place the components, to finding the right footprints.
 This part was a lot of trial and error, but I am satisfied with the end product.

 The PCB includes:
 - Through hole components